 Lemon zest - the bright yellow part of the peel (never include the bitter white pith beneath)- also freezes very well.
 Grate it off of lemons before you juice them, freeze it in a small resealable plastic bag, and use in teaspoon portions to add to salad dressings, soups, or roasts.

 More Ways to Make Lemons Last

-You can freeze the juice and/or zest, as outlined above, or make preserved lemons to keep lemony goodness around... or, you can make one of these treats to keep in the cupboard (or the fridge if you don't want to deal with hot-water-processing them) if you find yourself awash in lemons:Continue to 7 of 8 below.
+You can freeze the juice and/or zest, as outlined above, or make preserved lemons to keep lemony goodness around... or, you can make treats to keep in the cupboard (or the fridge if you don't want to deal with hot-water-processing them) if you find yourself awash in lemons:Continue to 7 of 8 below.

 07 of 08